apache/sedona/docs/tutorial/raster.md

 [132.0, 148.0]
 ```

-To change values over a grid or area defined by a geometry, we will use [RS_SetValues](../../api/sql/Raster-operators#rs_setvalues).
+To change values over a grid or area defined by geometry, we will use [RS_SetValues](../../api/sql/Raster-operators#rs_setvalues).

 ```sql
 SELECT RS_SetValues(